madihamujahid123/CSCE155-C-Lab02/worksheet.md

   Half of Dollar exchange to 16873.857422 JPY

   b) $1,000.52
+  Answer:
+  Half of Dollar exchange to 369.192017 GBP
+  Half of Dollar exchange to 67463.062500 JPY

   c) $968,410.12
+  Answer:
+  Half of Dollar exchange to 357.192017 GBP
+  Half of Dollar exchange to 65270.70488 JPY

 6. Suppose that you had used only `int` types